fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Wednesday
-- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 133--148.
+- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 133--148 (beginning of the chapter up to section titled "Women's History...").
-- Maza, _Thinking about History_, 178--185 (until the new section starts).
+- Maza, _Thinking about History_, 178--185 (Chapter 5, from section "In Search of Meaning: Microhistory" to "Clifford Geertz...").

 {% include alert.html class='danger' title='Reading Summary' text="
 Using both readings, make a bullet point list of what you consider the most important historical changes described in the chapter.
 These should be in your own words---don't just copy sentences out of the book---and you should have ~8--10 bullet points.
 Bullet points should be COMPLETE sentences, and you can have more than one sentence in a single bullet to make more complex points.
 Make sure each bullet is a separate topic.